vespa-engine/documentation/en/approximate-nn-hnsw.md

 * **Filtering** - The search for nearest neighbors can be constrained by query filters as the nearest neighbor search in Vespa is expressed as a query operator.
-The nearest neighbor query operator can be combined with other filters or query terms using the [Vespa query language](query-language.html).
+The [nearestNeighbor](reference/query-language-reference.html#nearestneighbor) query operator can be combined with other filters or query terms using the [Vespa query language](query-language.html).
 See many query examples in the [practical guide](nearest-neighbor-search-guide.html#combining-approximate-nearest-neighbor-search-with-query-filters).

 * **Real Time Indexing** - CRUD (Create,Add, Update, Remove) vectors in the index with low latency and high throughput.